Welcome to the homelands of the Heiltsuk Nation in the heart of the Great Bear Rainforest.

 It is served by Pacific Coastal directly from Vancouver or Campbell River, and chartered flights from Seattle.
 Helijet also offers charter services to Bella Bella.
 As part of the Inside Passage route Bella Bella is serviced by BC Ferries on a regular schedule.

-Our company is Heiltsuk owned and operated out of Bella Bella on Campbell Island on British Columbia's Central Coast.
+Our company is Heiltsuk owned and operated out of Bella Bella on Campbell Island, half way up the coast between Prince Rupert and Vancouver.
 Our owner, Frank Brown, grew up in Bella Bella and knows the area intimately.
 He and his wife and co-owner Kathy were instrumental in establishing the yearly recurring Tribal Canoe Journeys – a coast-wide gathering of traditional ocean-going canoes.

 For as long as settlements have existed along the Pacific Coast, First Nations people have lived in and cared for the region’s lush ecosystems and abundant wildlife.
 This is the legacy we have inherited and now have the pleasure of enjoying and sharing.